 Content is specific to the Vermont environment and local needs so that you can put your classroom knowledge to work in your community.
-Busy students can choose to take the course live by following along with the deadline or complete it at their own pace if they do not want to receive either the Master Gardener certification or the Certificate of Home Horticulture.
-The materials remain available to students for two months after the live sessions have concluded.
+Busy students can choose to complete the course at their own pace if they do not want to receive either the Master Gardener certification or the Certificate of Home Horticulture.
+The materials remain available to students for one month after the course has concluded.

 We are now offering TWO TRACKS to the Extension Master Gardener course.
 What's the difference?

 - Track 1 is the full certification course: it includes online coursework and a 40-hour volunteer requirement.
 About Volunteer Benefits